StefanSchomacker/PHPBackupScript/README.md

 ## Details
 **Timeout**

-A PHP script will be canceled after 30 seconds by the server.
+A PHP script will be canceled by default after 30 seconds by the server.
 The backup could take more time.
 To avoid the timeout, I set the `max_execution_time` to 10 minutes.
 If you need more time, feel free to change the time (in seconds).